joymajumder23/meditech-blogs-client/README.md

 <p><a href="https://blog-web-client-76705.web.app/">Live Link</a></p>
 <p><a href="https://github.com/joymajumder23/meditech-blogs-server">Server Side</a></p>

+**Features**
+This is about a travel and tour.
+With this, a user will get the details and all kinds of information about different tour spots according to the country.
+- Here the work of the admin panel has been done.
+- This will open an admin user account and login.
+- Then he can add new tour spots if he wants.

 **We used the some essintial packages and technologies:**
  1. lottie - react.
  2. React Icons - used for different icons.